SawaGawlau/aws-deploy-template/README.md

             sudo chmod +x ./instal
             sudo ./install auto
          ```
+         commands above didn't work - change this step to these:
          * You can now automate the installation and update schedule for the AWS CodeDeploy agent through integration with AWS Systems Manager Distributor.
 You can also install code deploy during creation deployment group(description in next steps) or manually through terminal with above commands.
     * Tags: these are necessary if we are running multiple instances.
 It is needed to choose correct one for CodeDeploy.
 If you are using one instance, this is optional.